jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 This feature requires you to split the Flow, one for Indexing (and Updates, Deletes) and one for Querying, and have them running at the same time.
 Also, you will need to replace the indexers in Flows.
-The Index Flow (also referred to as the DBMS Flow) will require a `DBMSIndexer`, while the Query Flow will require `QueryIndexer`.
+The Index Flow (also referred to as the DBMS Flow) will require a [Storage Indexer](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/storage), while the Query Flow will require a [Vector Searcher](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/searcher).
-In our case we use `BinaryPbDBMSIndexer` and `CompoundQueryExecutor` (made up of `BinaryPbQueryIndexer` and `NumpyQueryIndexer`).
+In our case we use :
-These are the standard Indexers provided by Jina, but we also provide:

 - [PostgreSQLStorage](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/storage/PostgreSQLStorage), which leverages the resilience of PostgreSQL as a storage engine
 - [AnnoySearcher](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/searcher/AnnoySearcher), which uses the [`annoy`](https://github.com/spotify/annoy) algorithm to provide faster query results